-.
-Each case will be individually triaged and assessed.
-Complaints will be dealt with in accordance with their designated priority, although every effort will be made to deal with complaints as quickly as possible.
+Complaints will normally be acknowledged within 3 working days of receipt.
+Each case will be individually assessed.
+Complaints will be dealt with in accordance to priority, although every effort will be made to deal with complaints as quickly as possible.

 It is not possible to give a standard time for dealing with a planning complaint, as investigation and enforcement can be a lengthy and complex process.
 Complainants will be informed of the status of the case throughout the investigation.